MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

     - **Show in Role Explorer** to specify if actions to business features included in the profile are shown in the extended view of the role explorer, a feature overview.
 For more information, see [Finding Pages with the Role Explorer](ui-role-explorer.md).

 ## <a name="to-export-profiles"></a>To export profiles
 You can export profiles from [!INCLUDE[prod_short](includes/prod_short.md)], for example to reuse them in another tenant.
 The profiles are exported to a zip file containing .al files that can be reused to develop extensions.
-For more information, see [Using the Client to Create Profiles and Page Customisations](/dynamics365/business-central/dev-itpro/developer/devenv-design-profiles-using-client).
+For more information, see [Use the Client to Create Profiles and Page Customisations](/dynamics365/business-central/dev-itpro/developer/devenv-design-profiles-using-client).

 * On the **Profiles (Roles)** page, choose the **Export Profiles** action.